ashish-jodha/wanderlust-app/README.md

 # 🏡 Wanderlust

-A full-stack property rental platform built with Node.js, Express, MongoDB, and Tailwind CSS.
+A full-stack web application for creating, managing, and discovering property listings.

-Users can browse listings, create properties, upload images, leave reviews, and manage their own content through a secure authentication system.
-The application also includes a Sandbox Mode that allows visitors to explore core features without affecting public data.
+Built with Node.js, Express, MongoDB, and Tailwind CSS, the platform supports authenticated user accounts, image uploads, reviews, persistent sessions, and automated content management through a secure and scalable backend.

 ## 🌐 Live Demo